ECB's Draghi under fire over Monte Paschi derivatives scandal

 During this time he was also president of the Financial Stability Board, an international body charged with improving financial supervision and regulation.

-The deals under scrutiny are the so-called "Alexandria" trade with Japanese bank Nomura (8604.T), the "Santorini" trade with Deutsche Bank (DBKGn.DE) and a derivative called "Nota Italia", with an unspecified bank.
+The deals under scrutiny are the so-called "Alexandria" trade with Japanese bank Nomura, the "Santorini" trade with Deutsche Bank and a derivative called "Nota Italia", with an unspecified bank.

 SHARE DIVE